el-lsan/react-native-live-templates/README.md

 Some basic react-native live templates for the Webstorm/Jetbrains IDE.

+Functionality includes:

+- Creating getters/setters
+- Creating new classes
+- Creating new components
+- Registering components with AppRegistry
+- Platform-specific stuff with Platform.Select()

+Disclaimer: Only recently started with React Native, so it's a work in progress.

 ### Installation
 Templates can be included by copying the React Native.xml to your [Templates](https://www.jetbrains.com/help/idea/sharing-live-templates.html) folder:
 OSX: ```~/Library/Preferences/WebStorm<version>/templates```